 - throughput - The number of records to send per second;

-./bin/kafka-producer-perf-test.sh --producer.config config/producer.properties --topic new_orders --num-records 100 --throughput 10 --record-size 100
+./kafka-producer-perf-test.sh --producer.config config/producer.properties --topic new_orders --num-records 100 --throughput 10 --record-size 100

 These are random 100 byte records being created by thekafka-producer-perf-test.sh script.
 Your specific messages will of course look different to these random strings.

 As the kafka-producer-perf-test.sh script runs, we will see a status of it's performance periodically: